parveen-daffodil/au-components/ip_protection.md

 - Contractor reserves the right to alter any element of the Product IP at its discretion.
 - Customer agrees not to reverse engineer any part of the Product IP.
-- No licence is granted over any intellectual property in the Product IP unless explictly described in the Agreement.
+- No licence or right is granted over any intellectual property in the Product IP unless explictly described in the Agreement.